IBM/smart-email-support/README.md

 - Responses to emails are auto composed.
 User can just click the send button to send response to customer.
 Ensure that the email is received on customer email id.

+> Editing auto composed email is not provided in this code pattern while the user can use this code pattern to implement this feature

 ![SendEmail](images/SendEmail.png)

 That concludes the flow of the application.